Filter concepts for perfusion

 ATF and TFF difference.jpg

 Alternating-Tangential-Flow – ATF - a method for perfusion mode operation for continues cultivation under semi-steady-state conditions.
 Sequentially a broth portion (feed solution) is taken from the bioreactor and alternating (reciprocating) pass the porous membrane.
 The membrane insure cells in the broth is kept inside the broth (bioreactor) allowing the product to pass the membrane.
+Most of the broth is circulated back to the feed SUB, STR as retentate.

 2019-01-24 22.10.53.jpgSpectrum lab large.jpgMSR_WaterFilter_FiberEnd_01_PR_1100x825.jpgPALL Microza polysulphone modules_LR.jpgParker Propor TFF.jpgGreenFilters.jpg